-- Communicate to family and friends you are seeking new opportunities!
+- Communicate to family and friends that you are seeking new opportunities

 -Know what you are looking for (types of internships, job titles, career areas)

--Find out what it will take to get these jobs.
+-Find out what it will take to get these jobs or internships.
 Get this info by talking to people who are doing what you want to do

 -Find the right people to connect with by: